skylight-hq/skylight.digital/pages/toolkits/managing_technical_debt/02_what_is_technical_debt.md

 ## The consequences of technical debt

 From annoying bugs to crippled projects, the effects of technical debt manifest in a variety of pernicious ways.
-Jim Highsmith's technical debt curve, modified below from his article *The Financial Implications of Technical Debt*, illustrates what happens as technical debt grows within a software product over time:
+Jim Highsmith's technical debt curve, modified below from his article, *The Financial Implications of Technical Debt*, illustrates what happens as technical debt grows within a software product over time:

 * The **cost (or difficulty)** of changing the software or project increases, eventually to the point where the code can no longer be feasibly maintained
 * The **ability to respond to the needs of customers** decreases, making them extremely unhappy